 Gil Cisneros is a lot of things.
 A Navy veteran.
 An ex-Republican who saw the writing on the wall well before it was the cool thing to do (he left the Party in 2008 following the disastrous performance of the

 Bush Administration).
 A lottery winner (yep, you read that correctly.
 Cisneros and his wife Jacki bagged a cool $255 million playing the lottery in 2010).
 A philanthropist who opted to start a foundation and buy a minivan rather than a Ferrari with his prize-winnings.
 A husband.
 A children’s advocate.
 A healthcare advocate.

 And now, he’s a Democrat endorsed by former President Barack Obama, running to flip the former congressional seat of GOP-heavyweight Ed Royce in the upcoming 2018 midterm elections.
-Royce joined an unprecedented four dozen Republicans who are making their exit from the U.S. House of Representatives, amidst a tumultuous and somewhat disturbing identity shift occurring within the Grand Old Party and an insurgence of activism by a concerned citizenry determined to put a stop to it.
+Royce joined an unprecedented four dozen Republicans who are making their exit from the U.S. House of Representatives, amidst a tumultuous term and an insurgence of activism.

 There is no better local example of this national day of reckoning then in California’s 39th Congressional District.
 The contest has proven to be one of the most dramatic in the nation, with Politico calling it the “wierdest race in the country.”
 A highly combative primary election pitted a crowded field of Democrats against one another, and Cisneros emerged from the blood bath on June 5th as the victor.

 The race is happening in a particularly high-stakes election cycle, with some not only calling for a “blue wave,” but insisting on the necessity of one in order to protect American democracy from ruin.
 But more importantly, is that the Democrats have made this race a part of their strategy for winning back the U.S. House of Representatives.